More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Additional results and proofs

 As for \Cref{eq:sum_2_terms_2}, we exploit the properties of $g$ to get

 The last inequality implies that

 Putting \Cref{eq:lim1} and \Cref{eq:lim2} in \Cref{eq:sum_2_terms_1} and \Cref{eq:sum_2_terms_2} the thesis follows. \end{proof}

-If $X$ is a real valued random element, we denote by $\Phi_X (t) = E (e^{itX})$ its characteristic function, where $i$ is the imaginary unit. \begin{proof}[Proof of \Cref{prop:asymptotic}] We start by showing the strong law of large numbers of \Cref{eq:slln} in the main text.
-We denote by $P_N$ the probability $P$ given $X_{1:N}$ and by $E_N$ and $\text{Var}_N$ the expected valued and the variance given $X_{1:N}$.
+If $X$ is a real valued random element, we denote by $\Phi_X (t) = E (e^{itX})$ its characteristic function, where $i$ is the imaginary unit.
+We also assume that all the random variables are defined on a probability space $(\Omega, \mathcal{A}, \PP)$, and we denote by ${\rm pr}_N$ the probability ${\rm pr}$ given $X_{1:N}$; $E_N$ and $\text{var}_N$ will stand for the expected valued and the variance given $X_{1:N}$, respectively. \begin{proof}[of \Cref{prop:asymptotic}] We start by showing the strong law of large numbers of \Cref{eq:slln} in the main text.
 From \Cref{lem:asymptotic_Gamma_sum} we deduce that

 as $M \to +\infty$.
 We observe that $\countnew{N}{M} = H_N^{(1)}+ \cdots +H_N^{(M)}$, where $H_N^{(m)}$ are independent Poisson random variables with mean